apache/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-composite.md

-title=How to Create a Composite NodeStore type=page status=published
+title=How to Create a Composite NodeStore with the Feature Model type=page status=published tags=featuremodel,sling,kickstarter
-tags=featuremodel,sling,kickstarter